-OMT are believed to have been founded in 1939 or 1940 either by, or with the assistance of, Newall Engineering Ltd. to produce metrology (precision measuring) equipment to support their work manufacturing machine tools.
+OMT is believed to have been founded in 1939 or 1940 either by, or with the assistance of, Newall Engineering Ltd. to produce metrology (precision measuring) equipment to support their work manufacturing machine tools.
 The first move was to take over an existing (if small) optical company based at 414 Montrose Avenue in Slough, to the west of London - the site is now a small modern trading estate and OMT's original location occupied by a BMW Service Centre.
-The timing of OMT's birth was either fortunate or deliberate, for, with the start of WW2 in September, 1939, supplies of high-class optical equipment from SIP in Switzerland and Zeiss in Germany would have stopped while demand was expanding exponentially.
-Consequently a new factory, to meet the need for these vital items, was, opened in Maidenhead.
+The timing of OMT's birth was either fortunate or deliberate, for, with the start of WW2 in September 1939, supplies of high-class optical equipment from SIP in Switzerland and Zeiss in Germany would have stopped while demand was expanding exponentially.
+Consequently, a new factory, to meet the need for these vital items, was, opened in Maidenhead.

 It was no accident that OMT's toolmakers' bench microscope appeared to be identical to that manufactured by Carl Zeiss in Germany for, why reinvent the wheel when you have, standing on the bench before you, an example of a world-class item ready to be cloned?
 The OMT version did have a few differences - the feed-screw micrometer dials were considerably larger (at least on those shown in later catalogues) and minor modifications were made to the major castings and some small fittings.
-However, as might be expected, the method of operation and accessory ranges were both identical - the OMT sales catalogue is reproduced below, the Zeiss is here, as a PDF.
+However, as might be expected, the method of operation and accessory ranges were both identical - the OMT sales catalogue is reproduced below and the Zeiss here, as a PDF.

 1968 saw a new OMT factory established at Helston, in Cornwall, this move being funded by one of the all-too-frequently misguided attempts to spread industry into remote areas - ask the car companies Alfa Romero (Alfasuds) and Rootes Group (Hillman Imp) about how such plans backfire, every time.
 Despite OMT's activities being recognised, in April 1968, by both the Queen's Award to Industry for Export Achievement and for Technological Innovation, by 1973 it was all over, the factory closed and the 140 staff made redundant.
 However, the story had not really finished for today the Company (after complex reorganisations and various acquisitions) - is now called Rotary Precision Instruments UK Ltd. and resident in Bath.
 It continues to manufacture a range of specialised calibration and "precision angular positioning" equipment that includes turbine rotor measurement tools, coordinate measurement and other machines to determine roundness, runout, flatness, parallelism, eccentricity and concentricity.